Gabriel Oprea: Early life and military career

 He was born in Fundulea, Călărași County and in 1980 entered the Active Officers' Military School in Sibiu, graduating as an officer in 1983.
 Following Law studies at the University of Bucharest from 1985 to 1990, he qualified as a lawyer, in 2000 obtaining a Law doctorate from the same institution.
 He also finished a course in national security at the Carol I National Defence University in 1997.
 In 2001, he was a professor at the latter school; he served as thesis adviser at the Alexandru Ioan Cuza Police Academy in 2002 and has been both professor and thesis adviser at the National Academy of Intelligence since 2008.
 He has also authored and co-authored a number of books and chapters since 2001.
 He and his wife Sanda have a daughter and a son.

 In 2015, an allegation of plagiarism was lodged against Oprea with regard to his thesis; he responded that the source of the complaint was an individual he had fired and who was pursuing a vendetta.
 A national ethics council unanimously found no evidence of plagiarism.
 Meanwhile, the head of Bucharest University's ethics committee, speaking in a personal capacity, charged that dozens of pages from the thesis were indeed plagiarized.
 Oprea's party responded by accusing him of defamation and threatening a lawsuit.
 Additionally, journalists asserted that three doctoral theses supervised by Oprea were themselves affected by plagiarism.
+A 2023 ruling by the High Court of Cassation and Justice annulled the order withdrawing his title of PhD, prompting Oprea to claim he had been cleared of plagiarism.

 Oprea served in the Romanian Land Forces from 1983 to 1990, and in 1990 worked in the military law.
 In 2000, Oprea was made a knight of the Order of the Star of Romania, and the following year attained the same rank in the National Order for Faithful Service.
 He reached the rank of three-start lieutenant general in the reserves in 2008.
 In October 2009, President Traian Băsescu granted him the rank of four-star general, possibly in exchange for Oprea's support of Băsescu's bid for re-election.
 From 2000 to 2001, he was adjunct director of the National Defence University.
 From 2001 to 2002, he was a secretary of state at the National State Reserves Administration, and from 2002 to 2003, he was Prefect of Bucharest.